 The risks of altitude sickness in January are higher due to colder temperatures and lower oxygen levels.
 Symptoms include headaches, dizziness, nausea, and fatigue.
 To reduce risks, ascend slowly, stay hydrated, and take breaks.

 Yes, mobile networks and Wi-Fi are available.
 Most tea houses and lodges offer Wi-Fi.
 You can also get 2G and 3G bundles from Ncell and NTC.
-Use the Everest Link Card prepaid broadband wireless service for better internet access.
+For better internet access, use the Everest Link Card prepaid broadband wireless service.

 For the Everest Base Camp Trek in January, you’ll need two main permits: